How Many People Use YouTube in 2026? (Users & Demographics)

 How Much Time Do Users Spend On YouTube?

-Users are spending an average of 48 minutes and 42 seconds each day on YouTube.
+Users are spending an average of 58 minutes each day on YouTube.

-This is a noticeable increase from 46 minutes and 12 seconds in 2022, which means viewers are spending over 2 additional minutes on the platform in just two years.
+This is a noticeable increase from 48 minutes and 42 seconds in 2024, which means viewers are spending over 10 additional minutes on the platform in just one year.

 Since 2019, when the average daily viewing time was 39 minutes and 42 seconds, the amount of time people spend on YouTube has been steadily rising.